Planning a Trip to Japan: DOs & DON’Ts (2024)

 • Shibuya Sky, Tokyo – Bookings open 4 weeks in advance at midnight Japan time.
 Book fairly soon after that to get the peak slot (one hour before sunset).

-• Tours – I booked a sumo stable visit (highly recommended) and Shinjuku bar hopping tour in Tokyo.
+• Tours – I booked a sumo stable visit (highly recommended) and Shinjuku bar hopping tour in Tokyo (not recommended unless you are a big drinker).
 Go-karting is another fun option we’ve done before.
 I used Get Your Guide for most tours.
 Klook is a good option for tickets and attractions too.

 • Tea Ceremony Ju-an, Kyoto – Learn the traditions of tea in a temple.
 One of the highlights of our trip.